DATA PROCESSING ADDENDUM

 3. Customer Instructions

-Nitro will Process Personal Data only in accordance with Customer’s instructions to Nitro.
-This DPA is a complete expression of such instructions, and Customer’s additional instructions will be binding on Nitro only pursuant to an amendment to this DPA signed by both parties.
-Customer instructs Nitro to Process Personal Data to provide the Services as contemplated by this Agreement.
+Nitro will process Personal Data only in accordance with Customer’s instructions to Nitro.
+This DPA is a complete expression of such instructions, and Customer’s additional instructions will be binding on Nitro only pursuant to an amendment to this DPA signed by both Parties.
+Customer instructs Nitro to process Personal Data to provide the Services as contemplated by the Agreement.

 (a) Provider Security Measures.
-Nitro will implement and maintain technical and organizational measures designed to protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Personal Data (the “Security Measures”) as described in Annex 3 (Security Measures).
-Nitro may update the Security Measures from time to time, so long as the updated measures do not decrease the overall protection of Personal Data.
+Nitro will implement and maintain technical and organizational measures designed to protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Personal Data ( “Security Measures”) as described in Annex 3 (Security Measures).
+Nitro may update the Security Measures from time to time without notice, so long as the updated measures do not materially decrease the overall protection of Personal Data.

 (b) Information Security Incidents.
 Nitro will notify Customer without undue delay of any Information Security Incident of which Customer becomes aware.
-Such notifications will describe available details of the Information Security Incident, including steps taken to mitigate the potential risks and steps Nitro recommends Customer take to address the Information Security Incident.
+Such notifications may describe available details of the Information Security Incident, including a summary of steps taken to mitigate the potential risks and steps Nitro recommends Customer consider taking to address the Information Security Incident.
 Nitro’s notification of or response to an Information Security Incident will not be construed as Nitro’s acknowledgement of any fault or liability with respect to the Information Security Incident.